dadoonet/fscrawler/docs/source/index.rst

     .. warning::

         This documentation is for the version of FSCrawler currently under development.
-        Were you looking for the `documentation of the latest stable version <https://github.com/dadoonet/fscrawler/tree/f18ac860877bfa94b90b63a61a5d73c735894b09>`_?
+        Were you looking for the `documentation of the latest stable version <../fscrawler-2.5/>`_?

-..
-TODO After release, change the link to //fscrawler.readthedocs.io/en/stable/

 Welcome to the FS Crawler for |ES|_.